eR-Biostat/Courses/Inference/Introductory Statistics for the Life and Biomedical Sciences/README.md

 # The >eR-Biostat initiative
 #  Introductory Statistics for the Life and Biomedical Sciences

-The course covers topics from the open-source textbook written **Introductory Statistics for the Life and Biomedical Sciences**.
+The course covers topics from the open-source textbook **Introductory Statistics for the Life and Biomedical Sciences**.
 The course is developed for undergraduate students.
 This is an **online** course which was developed by **Julie Vu**  and **David Harrington**.
 All Tex files, R labs,  R programs and data are available online.

 Topics covered in the course include: